Non-autonomous iteration of polynomials in the complex plane

 We call the set $\K[(p_{n})_{n=1}^\infty]$ the non-autonomous Julia set generated by the sequence $(p_{n})_{n=1}^\infty$.
 We establish basic properties of such Julia sets, showing that they are non-empty, compact, polynomially convex and regular.
 Our methods are primarily based on the approach developed in \cite{KK03} (see also \cite{KK18}).

-We include a good amount of background material in our presentation to make it as self-contained as possible.
+We include a considerable amount of background material in our presentation to make it as self-contained as possible.
 Section \ref{s: GF} starts with preliminaries from logarithmic potential theory and complex approximation theory.
 Later, we introduce the notion of a guided sequence (such sequences satisfy conditions $(i)$ and $(ii)$ in the Main Theorem).
 Theorem \ref{thm: guided} provides a characterization of guided sequences.
 Lemma \ref{prop: tnzez} and Corollary \ref{cor:przeciwobrazkola} sharpen some previously available results.
 Examples of guided sequences appear in Subsection \ref{subsection: KW}.
 Among them are Kalm\'ar-Walsh sequences, important in approximation theory, and sequences from the class $\mathcal{B}$, previously studied in connection with generalized iteration.
-Using a concrete example, we point out that the class of guided sequences is larger than the class $\mathcal{B}$.
+Using concrete examples (see Remark \ref{rem:notinB} and Example \ref{ex: nonKW}) we discuss relations between these classes and the class of guided sequences.
 More new material appears in Section \ref{s: Julia}, including the definition of a non-autonomous filled Julia set, as well as proofs of existence and properties of such sets.
 The approach using Klimek's metric is explained.
-The presentation ends with Subsection \ref{s: toy}, where we explore in more detail the case of the non-autonomous filled Julia set generated by $t_d=\frac{1}{2^{d-1}}T_d,\ d\in\{1,2,...\}$, that is, by Chebyshev polynomials on the segment $[-1,1]$.
+The presentation ends with Subsection \ref{s: toy}, where we explore in more detail the case of the non-autonomous filled Julia set generated by $t_d=\frac{1}{2^{d-1}}T_d,\ d\in\{1,2,...\}$, that is, by Chebyshev (minimal) polynomials on the segment $[-1,1]$.